-Civil society organisations have important role in youth policy development in Serbia.
+Civil society organisations have an important role in youth policy development in Serbia.

-National Youth Council of Serbia - KOMS is the highest representative body of the young population.
+National Youth Council of Serbia - KOMS is the umbrella association of 104 youth organizations and it is the highest representative body of the young population.

 According to the Law on Youth, the youth policy includes all measures and activities of government bodies, institutions, associations and other actors directed at the improvement and promotion of the position and status of young people.
 Youth sector include the areas in which youth activities are performed, specified in the general goals of the National Youth Strategy.

 The central document that provides guidelines and national objectives is the National Youth Strategy together with the Law on Youth (see Youth Wiki/Serbia 1.3 National Youth Strategy and 1.2 Law on Youth).
 In preparation of the National Youth Strategy, and the priority areas of youth policy in Serbia, numerous studies and available research were used.
 The following documents served as a basis for the preparation of the Strategy: